Mateuzs/currency-information-manager/README.md

 ## Getting Started

-The simplest way to try this app is download the jar file and run it from Your command line.
+The simplest way to try this app is downloading the jar file and running it from Your command line.

 Basic option this app can take: